top of page

 She completed a Bachelor of Physiotherapy at the University of Melbourne, and has subsequently worked and trained across many paediatric hospitals in Melbourne, including The Royal Children's Hospital and Monash Children's Hospital.
 She has worked in a variety of areas of paediatric physiotherapy, and has expertise in neurological and orthopaedic conditions affecting infant and child development, including preterm birth and brain injuries.
 In particular, Francyne has specialised in early detection of movement difficulties, such as cerebral palsy and complex movement disorders, and early intervention for complex neurological conditions.
 She has worked in many neonatal units across Melbourne, and currently works as a senior physiotherapist in the neonatal unit and high-risk infant follow-up service at Monash Children's Hospital.

-She is currently completing her PhD in the area of early intervention in children born preterm through the Murdoch Children's Research Institute and the Royal Women's Hospital, and is actively involved in research through the Victorian Infant Brain Studies Group and Monash Children's Hospital.
-She has completed postgraduate studies in Paediatric Orthopaedic Physiotherapy at the University of Melbourne and a paediatric physiotherapy training program at The Royal Children's Hospital.
+Francyne is currently completing her PhD in the area of early intervention for children born preterm through the University of Melbourne, the Murdoch Children's Research Institute and the Royal Women's Hospital.
+She has also completed postgraduate studies in Paediatric Orthopaedic Physiotherapy at the University of Melbourne and a paediatric physiotherapy training program at The Royal Children's Hospital.

 Francyne is passionate about improving the health and well-being of children and helping children and families reach their full potential.

-Outside of work, Francyne enjoys spending time with her husband and daughter, Aurora, at the beach and exploring nature.
+Outside of work, Francyne enjoys spending time with her husband and two young daughters, being amongst nature and listening to music.

 Physiotherapist (Paediatrics)